sunnywalker/jquery.sunslide/README.md

 ```

 ### stopOnNav
 Stop the auto slide transition once any nav link is clicked?
-Once stopped, there is no restart.
+Once stopped, it can only be restarted with the play/pause button if the `play` option is `true`.
 ```
 type: boolean
 default: true